In which our heroes cure a fungal disease (don’t google that).

-I opened up the scene with a GMI when the giant moved, and everyone had to roll SPEED to grab onto something, most of them failing.
-The new Glaive got teleported mid-air and suffered a ten points damage fall.
+I opened up the scene with a GMI when the giant moved, and everyone had to roll SPEED to grab onto something (most of them failed).
+The new Glaive got teleported mid-air and suffered ten points of fall damage.

-I wanted to open up with a bang, but the scene also served as a great reminder on why exactly they can’t explore the interiors while the giant is on the move.
+I wanted to open up with a bang, but the scene also served as a great reminder on why they can’t explore the interior while the giant is on the move.

-Glaive that was missing from the last session didn’t show up for this one either.
-The new Glaive though “met” him in the village, and got briefed on the situation, which gave him enough of info for the teleport action.
+The Glaive that was missing from the last session didn’t show up for this one either.
+The new Glaive though “met” him in the village and got briefed on the situation, which gave him enough info for the teleport action.

-By the time they landed on the bottom, the party had explored all of the main rooms and got a good grasp on how the Colossus works.
+By the time they landed at the bottom, the party had explored all of the main rooms and had a good grasp on how the Colossus worked.

 While this was the part I was most excited for, it turned out to be a challenge, and I am afraid I didn’t do it justice.

-Fleeing from the swarm above, players reacted negatively to the appearance of yet another endless proceeds of alien creatures.
+Fleeing from the swarm above, players reacted negatively to the appearance of yet another endless procession of alien creatures.

-I started with communication attempts, and although players figured it out - sending emotions back and forth, there was no real attempt to further this communication.
+I started with communication attempts, and although the players figured it out - sending emotions back and forth there was no real attempt to further this communication.

-The toxic environment outside didn’t help, so they stuck to the insides of the Golem.
+The toxic environment outside didn’t help, so they were stuck in the insides of the Golem.

-It was not that simple though, and they had to fight off five waves of Fungi warriors, while un-stucking the pods.
-Escape pod working again, they managed to loot the control room for an artifact and launched themselves out of the abyss.
+It was not that simple though, as they had to fight off five waves of Fungi warriors, while freeing the pods.
+The escape pod working again, they managed to loot the control room for an artifact and launched themselves out of the abyss.

-I on the other side was left with a bitter taste in my mouth, as I felt I failed to bring about that last part of the adventure into play.
+I on the other side was left with a bitter taste in my mouth, as I felt I failed to bring the last part of the adventure into play properly.
 For any future runs, I will need to revise my approach on the emotional communication part.